humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails2.md

 up to this point, without ever actually opening a text editor.
 We've relied pretty heavily on the conventions and generators that Rails provides for us to build a functioning web application.
-Don't worry, we'll be getting in to the code very soon.
+Don't worry, we'll be getting into the code very soon.